0xjei/SawChain/processor/README.md

 # SawChain Transaction Family Specification
 ## Overview
-The SawChain Transaction Family allows each member of a consortium to rely on a predefined set of immutable transaction actions for updating a single shared ledger.
-The external agreements as well as users, products and events are managed through a user-specifiable set of types adaptable to every use-case.
+The SawChain Transaction Family allows each member of a supply-chain consortium to rely on a predefined set of immutable transaction actions for updating a single shared ledger.
+The external agreements as well as users, products and events are managed through a user-specifiable set of types which are adaptable to every use case.
-Any individual is able to read information from ledger state to reconstruct the history of events of production batches, ownership exchange and quantity shifts.
+Any individual is able to read data from the state of the ledger to reconstruct the history of events that occurs on production batches, ownership changes and quantity shifts.

-*nb.* The project is under development.
-This specification file must **NOT** be considered as definitive.
+*nb.* The project is under development and this specification file must **NOT** be considered as definitive.

 ## Contents
 - [State](#state)